 Every gamer new and old has played or at least heard of the Assassin’s Creed sequel.
 The action-packed game features everything a player is looking for.
 There's blood, gore and plenty of history for you to reminisce on.

 Since the first release of the game in 2007, there are several other series that have come out.
-Every hardcore gamer probably has all of them in their collection.
-If you don’t already own them and are considering it, here is a full list of the Assassin’s Creed games in their sequential order for you to play on your Fierce Gaming PC.
+Every hardcore PC gamer probably has all of them in their collection.
+If you don’t already own them and are considering buying the games, here is a full list of the Assassin’s Creed games in their sequential order for you to play on your Fierce Gaming PC.

 When Assassin’s Creed first came out, it was quite the eye-catcher.
 It had a unique storyline based on the medieval era of the Middle East, which was the origin of the character Altair Ibn La-Ahad who was the assassin.